paragraphs by THVV unless indicated

 Painstakingly planned and coordinated?
 That's not how it felt at the time.
 We wrote planning documents, not to too great a level of detail, but the implementation often departed from the original plan.
 Most projects were carried out by small teams, one or two people, who designed and implemented an improvement to the current version of Multics.
 Our process was more like the "spiral" process, iteratively discovering requirements and implementing partial solutions.
 As described in "The Multics System Programming Process", we

 - Defined the problem.
-In its purest form this was a white paper, repository document, or MCB/MTB. (e.g. MTB-017.)
+In its purest form this was done in a white paper, repository document, or MCB/MTB. (e.g. MTB-017.)
 That is, a document that divided this problem from all the other possible problems.

 - Spent some time working out the "ideal" solution.
 Designers often wrote MSPM sections in the early days; later an MCB or MTB describing the problem and its ideal solution.
 Often the ideal solution was impractical.
 Sometimes we built a prototype anyway, tried it out, and measured its problems.